(work in progress)

 white train

-Light fabric, full, high-waisted skirt, elbow length sleeves (full length for day wear), rounded bosom filled in with fichu or neckerchief.
-Big hair!
+Light fabric, full, high-waisted skirt usually cut as one with the bodice, elbow length sleeves (full length for day wear), rounded bosom filled in with a large handkerchief.

 Diaphanous muslins, white on white embroidery.
-Think Greek or Roman draperies.
+Think Greek or Roman draperies, or columns.
+Gathered bodice, still cut as one with gown.
 Moderately high bustline, gathered neckline, short or elbow length sleeves, train.
 Some overtunics.
 Hair dressed "Greek fashion" towards the back of the head.

-Neckline broadens, often square, puff sleeves, bodice sometimes gathered, sometimes trimmed, bustline even higher, strong vertical embroidery, puff sleeves.
+Neckline broadens, often square, puff sleeves, bodice sometimes gathered, sometimes trimmed, and bustline even higher.
+In the years just on either side of 1810 there is often a strong vertical element like embroidery on the front center skirt.
 Silks and more color.
 Hair dressed close to head but with curls and twists on top of head and to sides of face.
-Turbans for evening wear.
+Turbans, toques, and bandeau are also worn in evenings.

-Late teens: bodice at it's smallest and highest.
+Mid teens: emphasis is shifting to the bodice.
+Waved horizontal trim, other ornate trimming, or contrasting bodices are popular.
+Late teens: bodice at its smallest and highest.
 Sleeves and bodice highly decorated.
 Skirt is cut wider and stiffened and trimmed to make it stand out.
-By 1820 the waist will start to drop, skirt widens at bottom and is stiffened and trimmed.
+By 1820 the waist will start to drop as skirts widen.
 Hair continues to be dressed on top of head, turbans still worn.

 Undergarments: Shift, Corset (Stays), Petticoat